Guide to choosing the niche of your blog

 Take my blog, for example.

-When I started this blog, I was a 33-year-old French man working in the technology sector.
+When I started this blog, I was a 33-year-old French man working in the tech sector.

-I worked long hours, sacrificed time with family and friends, and was stressed and exhausted by the frantic rush where I had no hours left to really live.
+I worked long hours, sacrificed time with family and friends, and was stressed and exhausted by this frantic race where I had no more hours available to really live.

-So I created this blog as a means to an end - a way to earn passive income, to escape the “metro-work-dodo” and to regain control of my time - and my life.
+So I created this blog as a means to an end - a way to earn passive income, to escape the “metro-work-sleep” and to regain control of my time - and my life.

 So my target audience was people like me:

-• Ready to put in the work and work hard to succeed.
+- Ready to work hard and work hard to succeed.

 Understanding your audience is the first step.